barryclark/jekyll-now/_posts/2022-07-25-hardware-golf.md

 ## Final Thoughts

+Overall I went on a tangent pretty far away from my original goal of learning Rust for embedded processors, but I had a great time and it was really cool to learn the low-level workings of AVR microcontrollers by programming in assembly.
+This is by no means the most optimal hardware target or code, though.

 What's the logical conclusion of this?
-I think the endgame of hardware golf is likely to be far more interesting in its own right, in that gaming it would likely mean lower and lower hidden complexity or "standing on the shoulders of giants" in solutions.
+I suspect the endgame of hardware golf is likely to be far more interesting in its own right, in that gaming it would likely mean lower and lower hidden complexity or "standing on the shoulders of giants" in solutions.

-Overall I got pretty far distracted from my original goal of learning Rust for embedded processors, but I had a great time and it was really cool to learn the low-level workings of AVR microcontrollers by programming in assembly.
-This is by no means the most optimal hardware target or code, though.

 How would you improve on this?